Webinar Recap: Crosslinking in Softgel Capsules

 Final Thoughts

 The key takeaway was clear: prevention through thoughtful formulation development and material selection is far better than relying on analytical workarounds after problems emerge.
 Understanding what causes crosslinking in your specific formulation is essential for implementing effective prevention strategies.
+However, prevention must be paired with robust analytical methods to detect crosslinking early in development, enabling timely formulation adjustments before stability issues compromise product quality.

 This webinar was made possible through collaboration between Gelita Pharma Institute, SOTAX Pharma Services, and Trias Pharma.